Factor Analysis: Statistical Method Data Reduction

 Set Rotation

 Click Rotation.
-Select Direct Oblimin (oblique) for your primary run — or Varimax if you have strong theoretical reasons to assume factor independence.
-Check Rotated solution and Loading plots.
+Select Direct Oblimin for your primary run — or Varimax if factors are theoretically independent.
+Check Rotated solution.
 Click Continue.

 5